Tung Lin Kok Yuen: Lady Clara Lin Kok

 Lady Clara Lin-Kok (1875–1938) was the second of two wives of Sir Robert.
 She married him in 1895.
 She was the mother to ten children, 7 daughters and 3 sons.
 Lady Clara Lin-Kok, supported by Sir Robert, invested a considerable amount of time and energy in her life to the establishment of diverse charitable activities aimed at assisting and alleviating the sufferings of the infirmed, disadvantaged and underprivileged.
 Her charitable acts were largely inspired by her belief in, and devotion to, the Buddhist faith.

 Realization of Buddhism

 The suffering that Lady Clara experienced in her life has made her devotion to Buddhism stronger as she held on to her faith while going through the tough times.
-The early death of her eldest son, serious illness contracted by her immediate family, such as Sir Robert Ho Tung contracting a serious case of pneumonia, her parent's death and her throat condition had energised her faith greatly.
+The early death of her eldest son, serious illness contracted by her immediate family, such as Sir Robert Ho Tung contracting a serious case of pneumonia, her parents' death and her throat condition had energised her faith greatly.
 She sought relief of suffering by continually reciting the name of Buddha and found herself in a state of peace, comprehending the realities of human suffering.